-We plan to commercialize vadadustat, subject to FDA approval, in the United States with our well-established, nephrology-focused commercial organization, while leveraging our collaboration with Otsuka and its U.S. nephrology commercial organization.
+If we are successful in addressing the deficiencies noted in the CRL and in the event we receive FDA approval of vadadustat in the United States, we plan to commercialize vadadustat in the United States with our well-established, nephrology-focused commercial organization, which we may expand if vadadustat is approved, while leveraging our collaboration with Otsuka and its U.S. nephrology commercial organization.
 We granted Otsuka exclusive rights to commercialize vadadustat in Europe, China and certain other markets, subject to marketing approvals.
 We granted MTPC exclusive rights to commercialize vadadustat in Japan, where MTPC commenced commercial sales of vadadustat under the trade name, VafseoTM, in August 2020, and in certain other countries in Asia, subject to marketing approvals.
-In addition, we granted Vifor (International) Ltd., or Vifor Pharma, an exclusive license to sell vadadustat to Fresenius Kidney Care Group LLC, or FKC, an affiliate of Fresenius Medical Care North America, or FMCNA, and to certain third party dialysis organizations approved by us, or Third Party Dialysis Organizations, which combined manage up to approximately 60% of the dialysis patients in the United States, which would be effective upon FDA approval of vadadustat, the earlier of vadadustat's reimbursement under a bundled reimbursement model or using the Transitional Drug Add-On Payment Adjustment, or the TDAPA, and a milestone payment by Vifor Pharma.
-During the term of the license agreement, Vifor Pharma is not permitted to sell any HIF product that competes with vadadustat in the United States to FKC or its affiliates or to any Third Party Dialysis Organization, and we may not directly supply vadadustat to FKC or any other affiliate of FMCNA or any Third Party Dialysis Organization.
+In addition, in February 2022, we entered into a Second Amended and Restated License Agreement, or the Vifor Second Amended Agreement, with Vifor (International) Ltd., or Vifor Pharma, which amended and restated the Amended and Restated License Agreement, dated April 8, 2019, or the Vifor First Amended Agreement.
+Pursuant to the Vifor Second Amended Agreement, we granted Vifor Pharma an exclusive license to sell vadadustat to Fresenius Medical Care North America and its affiliates, including Fresenius Kidney Care Group LLC, to certain third-party dialysis organizations approved by us, to independent dialysis organizations that are members of group purchase organizations, and to certain non-retail specialty pharmacies in the United States, or the Territory.
+We refer to Fresenius Medical Care North America and its affiliates, these organizations and specialty pharmacies collectively as the "Supply Group".
+We currently retain rights to commercialize vadadustat for use in the non-dialysis dependent CKD market and to sell to dialysis organizations outside of the Supply Group.
+During the term of the Vifor Second Amended Agreement, Vifor Pharma is not permitted to sell any HIF product that competes with vadadustat in the Territory to